Other WOrks in Development

 New Short Operas & Music-Theatre Gems

-In the winter of 2020, the company will present an evening of two short operas by artistic members.
+The company will present an evening of two short operas by artistic members.
 Composer Nicolas Benavides’ opera Pepito was an instant hit when presented as a workshop premiere last year by the Washington National Opera, and now we seek to broaden the audience for this charming, humorous look at nonetheless serious subjects such as the importance of animal rescue, the struggle for cross-cultural-linguistic-and species-communication, and the development of the next generation of opera lovers.

 Company composer and cellist Dawn Avery has been commissioned to write a companion short opera based on the works of American artist Georgia O’Keefe and her final years in Abiquiu with her beloved philosophizing chow-chow and his none-too-loving observations of the human race and ruminations on the state of art, nature, and spirit animals.
 The program of these companion works is designed for audiences of all ages.